slott56/Stingray-Reader/source/sheet.rst

 ..  py:class:: EmbeddedSchemaSheet

+    A sheet bound to a schema can be used to fetch data.
+This is a concrete subclass of :py:class:`Sheet`.

-    A sheet with an embedded schema must have a loader class provided.
-The loader is invoked to build a :py:class:`schema.Schema` object.
+    A sheet with an embedded schema must also have a :py:class:`schema.loader.SchemaLoader` class provided.
+    The loader
+    is invoked to build the :py:class:`schema.Schema` object that's bound to the sheet.

-    It's also used to return the rest of the rows; those that weren't used to build the schema.
+    The :py:class:`schema.loader.SchemaLoader` is also used to return the rest of the rows; those that weren't used to build the schema.

+    ..  py:attribute:: loader

+        The :py:class:`Loader` used to build schema from rows in this sheet.

 ::